aodn/aatams/doc/BACKUP_AND_RESTORE.md

 # Restoring the AATAMS database

+*Note from @jkburges: I think that some of the instructions below are quite out of date, especially since @julian1's work to segregate `public` and `aatams` schemas.
+This has many advantages, one being that the backup and restore process can be drastically simplified.
+The updated process needs to be documented.*

 This assumes that you have already obtained a backup of the AATAMS database.

 First thing you will want to do is tweak some postgres settings to help it load faster.
 The values listed here are used for a 4 core 8GB iMac so tweak your settings accordingly, check your `server.log` when you start postgres to see if there are any issues as YMMV.
 [Tuning Your PostgreSQL Server](http://wiki.postgresql.org/wiki/Tuning_Your_PostgreSQL_Server)